SPHinXsim Documentation

 Core workflow

-sphinxsim generate. - Refine an existing config with
+- Load an existing config file:

 High-level architecture

 sphinxsim/cli.py: Command-line entry point forgenerate,update,validate, andrun.
-It resolves project-local paths, validates configs before execution, and routes runtime output into project-managed build directories.sphinxsim/config/schemas.py: Defines the top-levelSimulationConfigand the typed config surface for system domains, global resolution, shapes, aligned boxes, particle generation, fluid bodies, continuum bodies, solid bodies, boundary conditions, observers, restart settings, body constraints, and extra state recording.sphinxsim/llm/: Provides LLM backends that translate natural-language prompts into schema-compliant configs.
-The default mock backend supports deterministic local testing, while the OpenAI backend can be enabled with environment variables such asSPHINXSIM_LLM_PROVIDER,OPENAI_API_KEY, andOPENAI_MODEL.sphinxsim/sph_simulation/and native bindings: Build and load SPHinXsys-backed simulation objects from validated JSON, including fluid and continuum-oriented workflows exposed through the Python package.
+It resolves project-local paths, validates configs before execution, and routes runtime output into project-managed build directories.sphinxsim/config/schemas.py: Defines the top-levelSimulationConfigand the typed config surface for system domains, global resolution, shapes, oriented boxes, particle generation, fluid bodies, continuum bodies, solid bodies, boundary conditions, observers, restart settings, body constraints, and extra state recording.sphinxsim/llm/: Provides LLM backends that translate natural-language prompts into schema-compliant configs and answer schema exploration questions.
+The default mock backend supports deterministic local testing, while OpenAI and NVIDIA NIM backends can be enabled with environment variables such asSPHINXSIM_LLM_PROVIDER,OPENAI_API_KEY,OPENAI_MODEL,NVIDIA_NIM_API_KEY, andNVIDIA_NIM_MODEL.sphinxsim/sph_simulation/and native bindings: Build and load SPHinXsys-backed simulation objects from validated JSON, including fluid and continuum-oriented workflows exposed through the Python package.

 Current capabilities